Any city that was “built for relaxing” is somewhere you just can’t pass up.

 Check out the website for other events; they things like seasonal birdwatching an a full-moon ceremony

-— If you'll be downtown, it's best to tack a taxi.
-If you'll be in the shopping malls at the upper part of the city, follow signs to the main entrance on Paloma Street.
+— If you'll be downtown, it's best to take a taxi.
+If you'll be in the shopping malls at the upper part of the city, follow signs to the main entrance on Paloma Street ( you can walk there).

 Next up is La Esquina Mexican Toy Museum; a quaint collection of vintage and handcrafted toys that are charming (and slightly creepy sometimes).
 Volunteers also mention meandering around the lovely little library nearby.

 Address: Núñez 40, Centro, Zona Centro, 37700 San Miguel de Allende, Gto.,